Robust and efficient data-driven predictive control: Introduction

 \emph{Contributions:} First, we propose a sample- and computationally-efficient robust data-driven predictive control (eDDPC).
-Unlike existing methods, this scheme can also potentially be employed when only short and irregularly measured (noisy) data is available.
+Unlike existing methods, this scheme can also potentially be employed when only short and irregularly measured (noisy) offline data is available.
 In the preliminary conference version of this work (see \cite{alsalti2023eddpc_ecc}), we presented the nominal noise-free setting.
 To account for measurement noise, we provide as a second contribution a novel result on uncertainty quantification in the behavioral framework.
-In particular, we derive a bound on the angle between two subspaces: the unknown finite-length behavior of the system and its known approximation.
+In particular, we derive a bound on the angles between two subspaces: the unknown finite-length behavior of the system and its known approximation.
 Our results rely on investigating SVD perturbations of the data matrices (cf. \cite{Stewart91}).
 In contrast, existing works on uncertainty quantification in the behavioral framework \cite{Padoan22, Fazzi23} measure the distance between two \textit{known} behaviors.
-As a third contribution, we show that the robust eDDPC scheme is recursively feasible and that the closed-loop system is practically stable.
-This is different from existing efficient DDPC schemes (e.g., \cite{Dwyer23,zhang2022}) where no recursive feasibility and/or robust stability guarantees were provided.
-Finally, we analytically and numerically (using a case study of a four tank system) compare the performance of this scheme to existing ones from the literature.
+As a third contribution, we show that the robust eDDPC scheme is recursively feasible and that the closed-loop system is practically exponentially stable in the presence of input constraints.
+This is different from existing efficient DDPC schemes (e.g., \cite{Dwyer23,zhang2022}) where no theoretical guarantees were provided.
+Finally, we analytically and numerically compare the performance of this scheme to existing ones on a case study of a four tank system.

-Section~\ref{sec_preliminaries} introduces the notation and necessary preliminaries.
+Section~\ref{sec_preliminaries} introduces necessary background material.
 Section~\ref{sec_eDDPC} presents the nominal eDDPC scheme.
 Section~\ref{sec_uncertainty_quantification} includes a novel result on uncertainty quantification in the behavioral framework.
 Section~\ref{sec_rob_eDDPC} formulates the robust eDDPC scheme in presence of noise and establishes stability guarantees.
 Section~\ref{sec_examples} includes a simulation case study and Section~\ref{sec_conclusions} concludes the paper.